 Ultimately, as has been emphasized many times, the use of AI in journalism will still only be a tool to improve quality and efficiency.
 The human factor, creativity and journalistic ethics will still play a core role in the success of every newspaper.
 Without these factors, no matter how well and how much we use AI, we will lose ourselves and possibly destroy ourselves!

-From 9 minutes to 90 seconds Reach Media Group, the UK’s largest news publisher, reaching 69% of the country’s online audience, has used AI extensively to both boost reporting performance and reduce staffing – a much-needed boost in the face of increasingly tight and uncertain newspaper revenue.
-With its AI models, Reach’s breaking news speed has improved dramatically, from 9 minutes to just 90 seconds!
-As a result, Reach has published around 4,500 articles per day, thereby increasing advertising revenue significantly.
-AI is increasingly important to journalism According to the latest AI Journalism Report 2023, jointly conducted by the London School of Economics (LSE), Google News Initiative, and the Polis Institute of Journalism, most newsrooms around the world consider AI to be an important and even indispensable element of journalism.
+With AI, UK-based Reach has been churning out around 4,500 articles a day.
+Photo: Reach From 9 minutes to 90 seconds Reach Media Group, the UK’s largest news publisher, reaching 69% of the country’s online users, has used AI extensively to both boost its news output and reduce its workforce – a much-needed boost in the face of increasingly tight and uncertain newspaper revenue.
+With its AI models, Reach’s breaking news speed has improved significantly, from 9 minutes to just 90 seconds!
+As a result, Reach has published around 4,500 articles per day, thereby increasing its advertising revenue significantly.
+AI is increasingly important to journalism According to the latest AI Journalism Report 2023, jointly conducted by the London School of Economics (LSE), Google News Initiative, and the Polis Institute of Journalism, most newsrooms around the world consider AI to be an important and even indispensable element in journalism.
 Here are some notable survey results from this report. |

 Tran Hoa